Skip to Content

 • OPENID_PROVIDER: boolean default false; enable OpenID Provider service.

-• OPENID_PROVIDER_WITH_ENDPOINT_APPLICATION: boolean default false; make the endpoint application reachable.
+• OPENID_PROVIDER_WITH_ENDPOINT_APPLICATION (opzionale): boolean default false; make the endpoint application reachable.

-Parameters for the Identity Provider where n is a positive natural number:
+Parameters for the element where n is a positive natural number:

 • OPENID_PROVIDER_CLIENT_ID_n: string; it identifies the OIDC client during authentication flows.